bahamas10/bansi-to-html/README.md

 ```
 $ bansi-to-html -h

-Usage: bansi-to-html [-hdw] [-p prefix] [file]
+Usage: bansi-to-html [-hdwH] [-p prefix] [file]

 Convert ANSI to HTML purely in Bash.

-This program will read a file passed as the first argument or from stdin
+This program will read a file passed as the first argument or from stdin if no
-if no argument is given.
-ANSI escape sequences for color output will be
+argument is given.
+ANSI escape sequences for color output will be processed and
-processed and turned into their relevant CSS classes in <span>
+turned into their relevant CSS classes in <span> elements.
+No extraneous
-elements.
-No extraneous newlines or processing will be done on the
-input - so the output should be safe to put in your own
+newlines or processing will be done on the input - so the output should be safe
-<pre><code>...</code></pre> block and have it appear exactly as it
+to put in your own <pre><code>...</code></pre> block and have it appear exactly
-should.
+as it should.

-Any unexpected, unsupported, or broken escape sequences will be
+Any unexpected, unsupported, or broken escape sequences will be considered an
-considered an error and will cause this program to halt immediately with
+error and will cause this program to halt immediately with an error exit status.
-an error exit status.
-The '-w' flag can be given to tell this program
-to ignore those warnings and just discard the unknown sequences
+The '-w' flag can be given to tell this program to ignore those warnings and
-(warnings will be emitted to stderr).
+just discard the unknown sequences (warnings will be emitted to stderr).

+Source code: https://github.com/bahamas10/bansi-to-html

 Options
+  -d             Print debug message to stderr.
   -h             Print this message and exit.
-  -d             Print debug message to stderr.
+  -H             Don't emit HTML program header comment.
-  -p <prefix>    CSS class prefix to use, defaults to "ansi-".
+  -p <prefix>    CSS class prefix to use, defaults to "ansi-" - used directly in
+                 the HTML so make sure it is HTML safe.
-  -w             Ignore unsupported sequences, just emit a warning to
+  -w             Ignore unsupported sequences, just emit a warning to stderr and
-                 stderr and keep running.
+                 keep running.
   -v             Print the version number and exit.

-Source code: https://github.com/bahamas10/bansi-to-html
 ```

 Contributing Guidelines